ameliagapin/reservebot/README.md

 When invoking via DM, the bot will alert other users via DM when necessary.
 E.g. Releasing a resource will notify the next user that has it.

 By default, resources must be in the format of `namespace|resource`.
 However, if you do not have a need to use namespaces, you can disable this at runtime using the argument `--require-resource-env=false`

+The default listen port is `666` but can be overridden with `--listen-port=667`

+`--admins=<slackuser1>,<slackuser2>` can be specified to restrict the `prune`, `nuke`, and `kick` commands to people on this list.
+This is to prevent anyone from accidentally running these commands.
+Not specifying `--admins` allows all users to run these commands.

+Pruning is enabled by default, it can be disabled by setting `--prune-enabled=false`.
+The prune interval can be changed from the default of 1 hour by using `--prune-interval=6`.
+The expiration time for resources can be changed from the default of 1 week by using `--prune-expire=24`.

 ## Commands